 Dashboards can greatly assist project managers in their roles, especially with these key responsibilities:

 - Project planning: Map out the phases of the project and set baselines for scope, time, and budget.
-A chart like the Gantt chart helps you easily visualize the order and cadence of project’s stages.
+Charts can help you easily visualize the order and cadence of project’s stages.

 - Resource management: Track each employee’s progress and workload to help you identify and assign the right person for the right tasks based on availability and skill set.